Sydney-Informatics-Hub/split-GeneWiz-fastq/README.md

 This will make 3 output directories:
 1) `./Inputs` - will hold the list of inputs required to execute the tasks in parallel
-2) `./Fastq_unziped` - will hold the unziped fastq files required by the perl worker script
+2) `./Fastq_unziped` - will hold the unzipped fastq files required by the perl worker script
 3) `./Fastq_laneSplit` - will hold the output fastq files split into correct flowcell-lane pairs

-You will typically see 3 pairs of fastq per 'combined' input file pair.
+You will typically see 2-3 pairs of fastq per 'combined' input file pair.
+If this is not the case, don't be concerned until you run the checker script, which will compare the number of input and output reads.
+If the checker script returns a mistmatch for any samples, you will need to carefully check the code (for example are variables correctly filled, are the read IDS matching the expected flowcell and lane pattern, etc).

 ### Submit the job